Race riots, slum landlords and extortionate rent

 This included his curate Wilfred Wood, who went on to become Britain’s first black bishop.
 Other members included the stage and screen actress Elizabeth Barnes (pictured below) - after whom we named our sheltered accommodation.

 Early financing was a mixture of loans and donations, both private (Rev Asbridge recalls £500 being posted through the vicarage door) and from organisations like the newly formed homeless charity Shelter.
 In a rising market, properties were snapped up quickly.
-It took the fledgling committee a year to buy its first; a handsome, dilapidated four-storey building at 220 Hammersmith Grove.
+It took the fledgling committee a year to buy its first; a handsome, dilapidated four-storey building at 220 Hammersmith Grove which we converted into four flats.

 He said: “We paid £10,000 to buy it and convert it into four flats.
 Once we had our first home there was a real difference in the committee.
 I got permission from the church council to use the vestry as an office and that’s where we would see people; they were knocking on the door to get on the list.
 For the first couple of years we were run entirely by volunteers.
 That included collecting the rent."